sanjil2/DRONE-BASED-PERSON-DETECTION-IN-A-FOREST-MOUNTAIN/Database images/readme.txt

-This all are Database Images that is used by drone find them
+This all are Database Images that is used by drone to find them